 A VPN protocol is the type of encryption and authentication used for a secure VPN connection.
 You can choose from several protocols with a reputable VPN provider, the most important of which are OpenVPN, PPTP, and L2TP.

 A VPN server is operated by the Virtual Private Network provider for the sole purpose of enabling anonymous connections.
 The VPN server is an intermediary that redirects your Internet traffic and anonymizes it.

 A Wi-Fi hotspot is a wireless public network that allows you to access the Internet.
-Such hotspots are often offered worldwide by hotels, restaurants, but also by educational institutions, public authorities or train stations.
-The hotspots are convenient to use, and are often free of charge.
+Such hotspots are often offered worldwide by hotels and restaurants but also by educational institutions, public authorities or train stations.
+The hotspots are convenient to use and are often free of charge.
 But they can also be a gateway for hackers to gain access to your system.
 You can browse more securely via Wi-Fi hotspots if you use a VPN connection.